Tanmaypande-01/delta-demo-01/README.md

 # delta-demo-01
-This is ademo for Git &amp; Github class
+This is ademo for Git &amp; Github class.